-The Council requested that the Community Rehabilitation Program (CRP) Branch Manager report program information, particularly survey results at quarterly meetings.
-CRP Branch Manager presented the questions and results of the Supported Employment Provider (SEP) Satisfaction Survey at the April 2023 quarterly meeting.
-The survey was revised based on the previous responses and comments from the Council.
-The revised version was more specific to supported employment providers, adds more clarity to the questions and provides more measurable responses.
-This survey was provided across the state in January 2023 with the expectations of receiving a baseline of consumer experiences in 2022.
-The Council advised that methods of engagement other than email should be utilized to lower the 'no response' percentage from one of the questions.
-The feedback was taken for the next scheduled SEP Satisfaction Survey.
+Consumer Rehabilitation Program (CRP) Branch Manager presented the questions and results of the Supported Employment Provider Satisfaction Survey.
+The survey was revised based on previous Council responses.
+The revised CRP is more specific to supported employment providers, adds more clarity to the questions and provides more measurable responses.
+This survey was provided across the state in January, with the expectations of receiving a baseline of consumer experiences in 2022.
+A suggestion was made that methods of engagement other than email should be utilized to lower the 'no response' percentage from one of the questions.
+The feedback was taken, and there were no further comments.